 Mostly a CW (Civilized Way of radio communication) operator I have been known to talk into a microphone from time to time.

-I'm QRV on Satellites as well.
+Since 2014 I've been QRV on Satellites as well.
 They say, "You can’t teach an old dog new tricks."
-I prefer to ignore that saying and instead believe that, "You’re never too old to learn."
+I prefer to ignore that and instead believe that, "You’re never too old to learn."

 You must be logged in to file a report on this page